 Driving in Mexico – Major Highways in the Yucatan, Mexico

 Driving in Mexico isn’t much different from driving at home here in the States.
 Major highways in the Yucatan Peninsula region of Mexico are relatively good.
-The highway between the coastal towns of Cancun, Playa del Carmen, and Tulum is a well maintained 4-lane divided highway.
+The highway between the coastal resort towns of Cancun, Playa del Carmen, and Tulum is a well maintained 4-lane divided highway.
 Between Cancun and Merida, there are a couple options.
 You can take the toll road, which is a well maintained divided highway.

 The toll road to Chichen Itza is fast because there isn’t much traffic, but there are very few entrances and exits.
 So it makes it tough to stop off at small towns along the journey (and there are few gas stations).
 You may also opt to take the main non-toll highway.
 Overall, it’s a good road but it will go a bit slower because you are going through towns along the way.